MarjanHJ/RobustPeakFinder/README.md

 The RobustPeakFinder.c is writetn in C language and can be used to detect Bragg peaks in a 2D diffraction pattern or to count peaks in any other image.

 # A Note on the Bad Pixel Mask
-for users in EuropeanXFEL, SPB and MID - which use 1Mp AGIPD detectors -, since the calibration ignores the variance in Analog values, they may end up as negative numbers.
-Statistically speaking, it is still a valid number and must be considered in the analysis.
+For users in EuropeanXFEL (SPB and MID) - which use 1Mp AGIPD detectors -, since the calibration ignores the variance in Analog values, they may end up as negative numbers.
+Statistically, it is still a valid number and must be considered in the analysis.
 However, this usually happens to bad pixels.
 As such giving the bad pixel mask in the input is necessary.

 # Compilation into shared library
 Run the following command to generate a shared library RobustPeakFinder.so: